ravendb/bootcamp/src/Unit-2/lesson2/README.md

 ![creating new index](images/unit2-creating-new-index.png)

 ### Step 5: Save the index
-Just click in the save button.
+Just click the save button.
 This will start a background indexing process that will feed the index with all the documents.

 That's it.
 You just created your first index.